EESSI/docs/docs/site_build/site_cvmfs.md

     If you want to use different proxy servers for EESSI vs your site CVMFS repository, you can add a site-specific `CVMFS_HTTP_PROXY` configuration in this file (`/etc/cvmfs/config.d/${repo_name}.conf`) as well, with your site specific setting.
 For EESSI, you could add it to `/etc/cvmfs/domain.d/eessi.io.local`

 !!! note
-    You could have done the configuration at the domain level, i.e. in `/etc/cvmfs/domain.d/${site_tld}.conf`.
+    You can also do the above configuration at the domain level instead of the repository level, i.e. in `/etc/cvmfs/domain.d/${site_tld}.conf` instead of `/etc/cvmfs/config.d/${repo_name}.conf`.
 This only makes a difference if you host _multiple_ repositories under a single ${site_tld} domain, in which case this configuration would apply to _all_ of those repositories.
 In that case, you'd have to think about which level to specify what configuration at, e.g. specifying the `CVMFS_SERVER_URL` at the `domain.d` level if all of those repositories are hosted on the same server URL.

 Finally, we call `cvmfs_config setup` which will load the configuration for the newly configured repository.